jon-jacky/Piety/editors/edsel.md

     C-x 2  create a new window by splitting window in two horizontally C-x 1  return to a single window by expanding the current window to fill frame C-x o  move to other window

+    C-x C-x  exchange mark and dot (move cursor to show where they are)

 Special keys on the keyboard: